 At one point in Shiki, there's a flashback to the childhood of Beady-Eyed Loser Masao, which many fans have taken to imply that he had a crush on his sister-in-law Chizuko—despite being roughly seven years old (and a Creepy Child) at the time the flashback took place.

-Ragyo Kiryuin in Kill la Kill is really touchy feely with her daughter Satsuki, with one scene in episode 13 where she fondles her daughter being very uncomfortable, especially since Satsuki's lack of reaction implies it's a regular occurrence, followed by an even more blatant scene in episode 16 where she molests her when they're bathing together under the pretense of "purifying" her.
-Yikes.
+Ragyo Kiryuin in Kill la Kill is really touchy feely with her daughters Satsuki and Ryuko, with one scene in episode 13 where she fondles Satsuki being very uncomfortable, especially since Satsuki's lack of reaction implies it's a regular occurrence, followed by an even more blatant scene in episode 16 where she molests her when they're bathing together under the pretense of "purifying" her.
+One episode opens with Ragyo having an apparent threesome with Nui (whose relationship with her is also dripping with Incest Subtext to the point of calling Ragyo "mama") and Ryuko, her other daughter who she discarded as an infant after the latter appeared to fail during her experiments.
+The scene might be a metaphor for the Mind Rape they're inflicting on Ryuko, which probably makes it worse.

 The Superman comics provide quite a few examples; Clark Kent and Lori Lemaris (a mermaid), Superman andSupergirl, Comet the freaking SUPER-HORSE and Supergirl, and Krypto and Lana Lang in at least one story.
 Then there's the not infrequent subtext between Supes and Lex Luthor, which becomes even more blatant when you realize that Superboy was made of a combination of their DNA.